Tip 7 The 4Ms and how to use them

 Is the business easy or hard to duplicate?
 Does this business have a lot of cash on hand?
 Does this business have a strong brand moat (Coke, Visa, and Apple are strong brands)?
 A business that is hard to duplicate and has low competition is typically a wise investment.
 In other words, it has a wide moat.

-Now move onto the Management…
+Now move on to the Management…

 4) Management